-Uralla Shire Council provides open access to information in accordance with relevant legislation including the Government Information (Public Access) Act 2009 (GIPA Act) and the Privacy and Personal Information Protection Act 1998 and Regulation 2009.
+Uralla Shire Council provides open access to information in accordance with relevant legislation including the Government Information (Public Access) Act 2009 (GIPA Act), the Privacy and Personal Information Protection Act 1998 and the Privacy and Personal Information Protection Regulation 2019.

-Section 6 of the Government Information (Public Access) Act 2009 (GIPA Act) states:
+Section 6 of the Government Information (Public Access) Act 2009 states:

 “(1) An agency must make the government information that is its “open access information” publicly available unless there is an overriding public interest against disclosure of the information.